 Though the state doesn’t require PIP, it might still be a good idea to add it to your policy if you can afford it.
 Accidents happen, and it’s nice to know you have coverage for costly medical bills in all cases.

-Your car becomes a total loss if it’s taken so much damage, that the cost to repair it would cost more than it’s worth.
+Your car is declared a total loss if it’s taken so much damage, that the cost to repair it would cost more than it’s worth.
 In many states, your car’s repairs must cost at least some percentage of its actual cash value (ACV) before insurers can declare it a total loss.

 In North Carolina, your insurance company can total your car if its repairs match or exceed 75% of its ACV.
 If this happens, your insurer should give you a payout equal to your car’s ACV before the accident occurred.